anony121221/ReHelicity/README.md

 Few things to keep in mind:
 1. ReHelicity is not released yet, and is planned to release some time this week.
-2. I am aware that some of the devs dont want this to be apart of there game, this is tool for looking for good servers.
+2. This is 100% allowed and does not violate any terms of service.
+I am already being threatened by the helcity devs that I will be perm banned if this is released.
+This is just simply to make peoples life easier.

 # ReHelicity